-Table 7.2: Employment floorspace (net) completed during 2020-21 by use class
+Table 7.2: Employment floorspace (net) completed during 2021-22 by type

-- 7.6 This indicator monitors completions involving employment floorspace during 2020-21.
-In overall terms, it shows a considerable loss of employment.
-Two significant demolitions have taken place in the Cardiff Road area (in both cases outside the designated Core Employment Area), with one to facilitate a residential development and the other without any permission for the future use of the site.
-There has also been a change of use of a large warehouse from B8 to B2.
-In addition, there has been ongoing loss of office to residential in the centre of Reading. - 7.7 The long-term trend has been for a reduction in B1/B2 floorspace, so that 2016/17 saw the lowest level in over 25 years, followed by a slight increase.
-The decrease this year still means that current stock is higher than in 2016/17.
-The level of B8 space has increased over recent years, and the 2018-19 figure was the highest level in our records (which go back three decades), but the two subsequent years have seen a decrease. - 7.8 The comments in paragraph 7.4 about use classes also apply here, although completions this year will almost inevitably have been permitted under the old use classes in any case. - 7.9 Note that Indicator 5 is not directly comparable with 6 and 7.
+- 7.6 This indicator monitors completions involving employment floorspace during 2021-22.
+In overall terms, it shows a significant gain of employment.
+This is due almost entirely to the delivery of a large office development at Green Park.
+Elsewhere, completions are more small scale in nature, but there are still some losses of office floorspace through permitted development. - 7.7 The long-term trend has been for a reduction in office and general industrial floorspace, so that 2016/17 saw the lowest level in over 25 years, followed by a slight increase.
+The overall increase this year has continued this increase from the low five years ago.
+The level of B8 space has increased over recent years, and the 2018-19 figure was the highest level in our records (which go back three decades), but recent years have seen a levelling off of this trend. - 7.8 Note that Indicator 5 is not directly comparable with 6 and 7.
 This is because, in order to calculate a percentage, gross figures have to be used to exclude losses for 6 and 7, whereas net figures were used for 5.